-- expenses incurred under agreements with third parties, including clinical research organizations, or CROs, that conduct research, preclinical activities and clinical trials on our behalf as well as contract manufacturing organizations, or CMOs, that manufacture our product candidates for use in our preclinical and clinical trials; - salaries, benefits and other related costs, including stock-based compensation expense, for personnel engaged in research and development functions; - costs of outside consultants, including their fees, stock-based compensation and related travel expenses; - costs of laboratory supplies and acquiring, developing and manufacturing preclinical study and clinical trial materials; - costs related to compliance with regulatory requirements in connection with the development of our product candidates; and - facility-related expenses, which include direct depreciation costs and allocated expenses for rent and maintenance of facilities and other operating costs.
+- expenses incurred under agreements with third parties, including clinical research organizations, or CROs, that conduct research, preclinical activities and clinical trials on our behalf as well as contract manufacturing organizations, or CMOs, that manufacture our product candidates for use in our preclinical and clinical trials; - salaries, benefits and other related costs, including stock-based compensation expense, for personnel engaged in research and development functions: - costs of outside consultants, including their fees, stock-based compensation and related travel expenses; - · the costs of laboratory supplies and acquiring, developing and manufacturing preclinical study and clinical trial materials; - · costs related to compliance with regulatory requirements in connection with the development of our product candidates; and - facility-related expenses, which include direct depreciation costs and allocated expenses for rent and maintenance of facilities and other operating costs.

-These costs will be partially offset by our agreement with Regeneron related to our Phase 2 clinical trial of RP1 in approximately 240 patients with clinical trial CSCC.
+These costs will be partially offset by our agreement with Regeneron related to our CERPASS trial.